-CASE STUDY: Covering Female Athletes
+CASE STUDY: Sexualized Portrayals of Female Athletes in Sports Journalism

 It is difficult to argue with the claim that female athletes receive less coverage than their male counterparts.
 In addition to considering how often female athletes are covered, journalists must also consider how they are portrayed when they are covered.
 Sports Illustrated, for example, is known for rarely portraying female athletes on its cover, but, on February 8th, 2010, Olympic skier Lyndsey Vonn was featured with the caption “America’s Best Woman Skier Ever.”
 Although this can be seen as a great moment for Vonn, and for female athletes in general, there were also those who took offense to the skier’s positioning in what some have called “a sexually provocative pose.”